 Suspect charged in Helena-West Helena shooting

-HELENA-WEST HELENA, Ark. — A suspect has been charged in the shooting death of a driver in Helena-West Helena, Chief Smith, with the Helena-West Helena Police Department, said.
+HELENA-WEST HELENA, Ark. — A suspect has been charged in the shooting death of a driver in Helena-West Helena, the Helena-West Helena Police Department said.

-Jevon Byrd, 19, has been charged for shooting 55-year-old Fredrick Lacey Sunday night.
+Jevon Byrd, 19, has been charged in the shooting death of 55-year-old Fredrick Lacey on Sunday night.
+Byrd was charged with capital murder, attempted aggravated robbery, and terroristic act.
+He is being held without bond.

-According to police, Frederick Lacey was shot multiple times while sitting at a stop sign in the area of North 5th and Garland around 8:30 p.m.
+According to police, Lacey was shot multiple times while sitting at a stop sign in the area of North Fifth and Garland around 8:30 p.m.

 He tried to drive away from the scene and ended up hitting a fire hydrant two blocks down the street on Anderson.

 This is an ongoing investigation.